-Student Feedback Survey 2022

-Course

-Unit Name:

-Tutor Date:

-Date:

-PART-A: ACADEMIC

-Strongly Agree Agree Neutral Disagree Strongly Disagree 1 Teaching followed the provided Scheme of Work.
-2 Unit contents and all learning outcomes were covered during the semester 3 The tutor was good at explaining the contents 4 The tutor made the subject interesting and engaging 5 The tutor used multi-media presentations 6 The course challenged me to achieve the best in my work Ar y additional comments:

-Se ction-2 : Learning Strongly Agree Agree Neutral Disagree Strongly Disagree

-1 The course provided ample opportunities to explore ideas and concepts in depth

-2 It was easy for me to understand my tutor

-4 The tutor was approachable and helpful
+Student Feedback Survey 2022 Course Unit Name: Tutor Date: PART-A: ACADEMIC Section-1: Teaching: Strongly Agree Neutral Disagree Strongly Disagree Agree Teaching followed the provided Scheme of Work.
+Unit contents and all learning outcomes were covered during the semester The tutor was good at explaining the contents The tutor made the subject interesting and engaging The tutor used multi-media presentations The course challenged me to achieve the best in my work Any additional comments: Section-2: Learning Strongly Neutral Disagree Strongly Agree Disagree Agree 1 The course provided ample opportunities to explore ideas and concepts in depth 2 It was easy for me to understand my tutor 4 The tutor was approachable and helpful Any additional comments: Strongly Section-3: Assessment and Feedback Disagree Strongly Agree Neutral Agree Disagree I was punctual and regular in attending the classes.
+The criteria used in marking was made clear in advance.
+I received timely formative feedback.
+The feedback was constructive The tutor made me understand the assignment brief with clarity

-An Any additional comments:
+Any additional comments:

-Se ction-3: Assessment and Feedback Strongly Agree Agree Neutral Disagree Strongly Disagree 1 I was punctual and regular in attending the classes.
-2 The criteria used in marking was made clear in advance.
-3 I received timely formative feedback.
-4 The feedback was constructive 5 The tutor made me understand the assignment brief with clarity Ar Any additional comments:

-Se ction-4: VLE Strongly Agree Agree Neutral Disagree Strongly Disagree 1 The VLE site was always accessible 2 The lecture materials were always available on VLE Ar On VLE Any additional comments including your overall experience of VLE:
+Se ection-4: VLE Strongly Agree Agree Neutral Disagree Strongly Disagree 1 The VLE site was always accessible 2 The lecture materials were always available on VLE Ar ny additional comments including your overa II experienc e of VLE: